Nuclear Power in Iran

 In 1974 the Shah announced a target of 23,000 MWe of nuclear capacity to free up oil and gas for export.
 Preliminary agreements with Siemens KWU and Framatome for four nuclear power plants were signed.

-An agreement between the Iranian and Russian governments on building a 2-unit nuclear power plant was signed in Moscow in August 1992.
+An agreement between the Iranian and Russian governments on building a two-unit nuclear power plant was signed in Moscow in August 1992.
 This covered both construction and operation of the plant.
 The Atomic Energy Organization of Iran (AEOI) insisted that the project should make full use of the structures and equipment already at Bushehr.
 In 1994, Russia's Minatom agreed with AEOI to complete unit 1 of Bushehr nuclear power plant with a VVER-1000 unit, using mostly the infrastructure already in place, and a contract was signed in January 1995.

 The Russian contractor faced major challenges and an approach to Germany for help was rejected, leaving it to certify and document a lot of unfamiliar bits of equipment.
 All the main reactor components were fabricated in Russia under a construction contract with Atomstroyexport, based on the V-320 design, but designated V-446 signifying adaptation to the Siemens parts and also high seismic rating.
 The 1000 MWe (915 MWe net) plant constructed by Atomstroyexport had a succession of construction and start-up delays, and as late as 2007 the project was almost abandoned.
 All work was under IAEA safeguards and operation is also under safeguards.
 Some 47,000 pieces of equipment passed scrutiny by Atomstroyexport, another 11,000 seemed to be in working order but the specifications and manuals to them were missing and needed to be restored.
 Meanwhile, since the 1975 construction start, the nuclear safety requirements in Russia and internationally had become more stringent.
 Some German parts being integrated into the Russian design therefore required significant upgrades.
 According to a local report, 24% of the parts are German in origin, 36% are Iranian-made while 40% are Russian-made.

 The original plans had two desalination plants, each of 100,000 m3/day capacity, linked to the reactors, but the Russian project dropped these.
+It appears that they were added later, and the first phase was commissioned in August 2014.
+With phase 2, the plant will provide 20% of the potable water for Bushehr city.

 After two years delay due to Iran's reluctance to agree to returning used fuel to Russia without being paid for it, two agreements were signed early in 2005 covering both supply of fresh fuel for the new Bushehr nuclear reactor and its return to Russia after use.
 The Russian agreement means that Iran's nuclear fuel supply is secured for the foreseeable future, removing any justification for enrichment locally.*